beatrizmakowski/beatrizmakowski/README.md

 - I’m a senior <b>Mechanical Engineer student</b> at FAE University, currently living in <b>Curitiba, Brazil.</b> I will graduate in Dec/2022.
 - I have <b>more than 5 years of work experience</b> in the Automotive Industry as a <b>Process Engineering Analyst.</b> You can read more about my work experience in [my LinkedIn profile.](https://www.linkedin.com/in/beatriz-makowski/)
-- My first programming experience was at university, where I took two classes and learned to program in C. I later furthered my studies taking the course [CS50's Introduction to Computer Science](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x).
+- My first programming experience was at university, where I took two classes and learned to program in C. I later continued my studies taking the course [CS50's Introduction to Computer Science](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x).
 Through both experiences, I have developed a <b>strong foundation in programming logic, control structures and data structures</b>, which have helped me immensely in my coding journey.
 - In March 2022, <b>I decided to change carrers and become a full-time software developer.</b> I'm a strong believer that <i>purpose fuels passion</i>, and I find a great sense of purpose in using my mental skills to both <b>challenge myself</b> and <b>help others</b>.
 It was this sense of purpose that led me to pursue an engineering degree when I was younger and it is the same sense of purpose that is fueling me during this career transition.
 - I am a <b>motivated problem solver</b> and <b>diligent learner</b>.
 Thanks to my work experience, I have developed the necessary interpersonal skills to <b>succeed in a dynamic and fast-paced work environment.</b> I take great pride in helping and sharing my knowledge with others.
 I am confident I would be a great asset to any development team.